aced-differentiate/closed-loop-acceleration-benchmarks/README.md

     * [runtime\_geometries/](data/runtime_geometries)

-        "Chemically-informed" and naive structures and settings in the form of `ase.traj` files, corresponding to the discussion surrounding Figure 3 in the paper.
+        "Chemically-informed" and naive structures and settings in the form of `ase.traj` files, corresponding to the discussion surrounding FIG.~3 in the main text.
 The files can be read using ASE package (using [`ase.io.read`](https://wiki.fysik.dtu.dk/ase/ase/io/io.html#ase.io.read)).

 2. [scripts/](scripts)